JonKing93/scaleColorMap/README.md

 # scaleColorMap
 Scales a colormap for diverging data sets.

+### Setup
+To use, download this repository and add it to the Matlab active path.

 ### Usage
 Please see the demo (located in "Demo/demo_scaleColorMap.m") for detailed instructions on using this function.
 The basic syntax is: